You can see the YouTube of this section here

 There's a military installation on the right, I was told off for taking photos....oops!

-The trail is double track gravel, with great views to my right across a wonderfully green valley.
+The trail is double track gravel, with great views to my right across the green valley.

 Once through the park the trail becomes a very well designed and maintained bike lane.
 I rode this for some time, then stopped and had a sandwich that I’d made before leaving.
 Learning little things like this seems obvious but I hadn’t packed a snack before, this was the first time, and it made it so much easier, not riding hungry!

 I could see the top, there was a castle right on the very top of the hill.
-Just before the castle I came entered the small pueblo of Castillo de Castellar, I stopped in a seating area, out of the sun and had a nap.
-I think, not for the first time on this trip, and not the last either, I was suffering from mild heatstroke.
-I made my way up the last steep part of the mountain road.
-Getting to the castle I found a tourist shop, I asked the guy behind the counter which way the GR7 went, he pointed me in the right direction, but said he wouldn’t ride it after all the rains.
-There had been three days without rain by now, so I knew it must be drying a bit.
+Just before the castle I came to the start of a village of Castillo de Castellar, I stopped in a seating area, out of the sun and had a nap.
+Then I made my way up the last steep part of the mountain road.
+Getting to the castle I found a tourist shop, I started asking an old guy there which way the GR7 went, he told me, but said he wouldn’t ride it after all the rains.
+But there had been three days without rain by now, so I knew it must be drying a bit.
 The guy then started talking to an English lady, and she also said it would be best to turn around, go back down the hill and go on the road.

-I had a think about it, the thought of, what was at least three hours I’d spent in the punishing heat, pushing up that sodding hill, being wasted, I wasn’t about to ride down it!
+I had a think about it, and the thought of the, what was at least three hours, I’d spent pushing up that sodding hill being wasted, I wasn’t about to ride down it!
 Plus there had been three days of sunshine to dry out the track.
 This is the track Sean broke his bike on.

-To the right of the GR7 runs a train line, so there’s nowhere to camp to the left, and mainly to the right was fences or crops, or boggy land with standing water.
+To the right of the GR7 runs a train line, so there’s nowhere to camp to the left, and mainly to the right was fences or crops.
 I got to one pine tree planted area, just a small copse, but the ground was so bumpy it wouldn’t have been good for camping.
 I continued, for around another hour and eventually there was a small clearing on the right, with some woodland beyond it.

 Sitting against a tree was a backpacker!
-I said to him I would like to camp there, I can’t speak any Russian, Alexi spoke a little English, and we established that we would both camp there!
+I said to him I wanted to camp there, was he thinking of doing so.
+I can’t speak any Russian, Alexie spoke a little English, and we established that we would both camp there!

-Alexi flew into Ronda from Russia and is walking to Marrakesh!
+Alexie flew into Ronda from Russia and is walking to Marrakesh!
 He was quite a shy 33 year old.
-We didn’t talk a lot, we both set-up our tents, had our own meals, filtered some water, said goodnight and went to bed.
-Alexi had already given me some water he had filtered, but we both needed more so before going to bed we took a walk to the river, that was beyond the trees behind our tents, to collect and filter water.
+We didn’t talk a lot, we both set-up our tents, had a meal and went to bed.
+Alexie had already given me some water he had filtered, but we both needed more so before going to bed we took a walk to the river, that was beyond the trees behind our tents, to collect and filter water.

 I had a good night’s sleep, we both broke-down our camps, moving our equipment into the sunshine to dry out the heavy morning dew that had soaked everything!

-I stopped to have an avocado sandwich and a drink on the roadside, in the distance I could see another castle upon a hill, with a village below it.
+I stopped to have an avocado sandwich and a drink, in the distance I could see another castle upon a hill, with a village below it.
 I guessed it was Jimena.
 It looked a very steep ride!

-And a steep pueblo it was.
-I’ve spent time in mountain villages in the Sierra Nevada, that have steep roads but nothing like this, so very steep!
+And that it was.
+I’ve spent time in mountain villages in the Sierra Nevada, but nothing like this, so very steep!
 It’s again, a beautiful town.
 Well presented, the streets are a modern cobble, but steep oh so bloody steep.
 And it was hot.
 I was struggling my way up, to find a bed for the night as heavy rains were due.

-I couldn’t afford the boutique hotel that Sean had stayed at, at 55 euros a night, so was looking for a B&B, I found a couple of them, but couldn’t get an answer at the door or by phone.
+I couldn’t afford the boutique hotels that were in the town at 55 euros a night, so was looking for a B&B, I found a couple of them, but couldn’t get an answer at the door or by phone.
 What a pain.
-A few locals chatted with me, not that I understood most of what they were saying, but basically one of them was saying that Pedro, that run a B&B would be drinking in a bar, so I should go to the bar and find him.
+A few locals chatted with me, not that I understood most of what they were saying, but basically one of them was saying that Pedro would be drinking in a bar, so I should go to the bar and find him, he runs one of the B&Bs I was trying to book into.
 There was no way I was walking down to the bar after struggling my way up this far, I would go on up to the other B&Bs.

-I struggled on farther up the town, to find another B&B, and whilst deciding which way to go a lady was passing by, she looked English, so I spoke to her, told her that I was looking for a room.
+I struggled on farther up the town, to stop at a B&B, and whilst deciding which way to go a lady was passing by, she looked English, so I spoke to her, told her that I was looking for a room.
 Sharon had lived in Jimena 16 years with her husband, it was their home now, originally from England.

-It turns out one of the ways Sharon makes money is by looking after a holiday rental house, making it presentable for new guests etc. She tried to contact the owner of the house she looks after, but no reply.
+It turns out one of the ways Sharon makes money is looking after an Airbnb house, making it presentable for new guests etc. She tried to contact the owner to see if I could stay there.
+But no reply.

-Sharon knew the people that run the B&B I was heading for, so we made our way up there.
+Sharon knew the people that ran the B&B I was heading towards, so we made our way up there.
 She could see I was struggling with pushing my bike up the steep roads, so she offered for me to leave the bike at her house and then I could find somewhere to stay easier.

-We made our way to her house, a little bit higher in the town.
+So, we made our way to her house, a little bit higher in the town.
 A lovely cottage, she lives there with her husband Alan (or Allen), three Scotty dogs and a cat!
 Surprisingly Sharon let me put my muddy bike in her living room!
-And what a godsend, she made me a proper cup of tea!
+And what a godsend, she made me a proper cut of tea!
 It was glorious!
 The first decent cup I’ve had since I’ve been here!